osnHQ/community-proposals/README.md

 # Welcome to the OSN Community Proposals repository!

 This repository serves as a central hub for all proposals submitted by the OSN community.
 Here, you'll find a variety of documents outlining ideas, improvements, and potential new directions for the OSN platform and ecosystem.

 ## What You'll Find Here:

 *Product Requirements*: Detailed specifications for proposed features and functionalities within the OSN platform.
 *SOPs (Standard Operating Procedures)*: Documents outlining best practices and processes for various aspects of OSN operations.
 *Community Proposals*: Creative ideas, suggestions, and potential solutions submitted by the broader OSN community.

+## What You Do With This Repository

+**Find and Contribute to Ideas**

+## How to Find Ideas?

+**Comment on issues your approach**
+**Join Discord and brainstorm in #idea channel**

 ## Contributing to the Repository: